AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 Authentication is required since pipeline is hosted in the Adobe Experience Cloud.
 It uses a pair of public and private keys.
 This process has the same function as a user/password but is more secure.
-Authentication is supported for the Marketing Cloud via Adobe IO Project.
+Authentication is supported for the Marketing Cloud via Adobe I/O Project.

-## Step 1: Creating/updating Adobe IO Project {#creating-adobe-io-project}
+## Step 1: Creating/updating Adobe I/O Project {#creating-adobe-io-project}

-For Hosted customers, you can create a customer care ticket to enable your organization with Adobe IO Technical Account Tokens for the Triggers integration.
+For Hosted customers, you can create a customer care ticket to enable your organization with Adobe I/O Technical Account Tokens for the Triggers integration.

-For On Premise customers, refer to the [Configuring Adobe IO for Adobe Experience Cloud Triggers](../../integrations/using/configuring-adobe-io.md) page.
-Note that you need to select **[!UICONTROL Adobe Analytics]** while adding API to the Adobe IO credential.
+For On Premise customers, refer to the [Configuring Adobe I/O for Adobe Experience Cloud Triggers](../../integrations/using/configuring-adobe-io.md) page.
+Note that you need to select **[!UICONTROL Adobe Analytics]** while adding API to the Adobe I/O credential.

 ## Step 2: Configuring NmsPipeline_Config pipeline option {#configuring-nmspipeline}